Skip to main content

 404Not FoundThe requested resource does not exist.

-429Too Many RequestsYou have exceeded your rate limit.
+429Too Many RequestsYou exceeded a burst throttle or a data-point cap.
 See Rate Limits.

 500Internal Server ErrorAn unexpected error occurred on the server.